-Can Pre-Class Assessments Help Students Prepare for Lecture?
+Can Pre-class Assessments Better Prepare Students for Lecture?

 Foundations of Software Engineering

-Erdogmus and Peraire teach a flipped course on Foundations of Software Engineering, in which students watch lecture videos outside of class time and engage in active learning activities during the in-person time.
-Erdogmus and Peraire wanted to assess the efficacy of embedding pre and post assessments in their online videos to improve student learning from the video content, and to better prepare students to learn from the in-person component of the course.
-Each of the two sections of the class received embedded pre and posttest assessments for a different half of the videos.
-Learning was measured in terms of performance on an in-class quiz, as well as performance on final exam questions corresponding to the material.
-Furthermore, students who received embedded assessments performed significantly better on the in-class quiz questions compared to students who did not receive embedded assessments for that topic.
-Results suggest that including embedded assessments in videos can help students in flipped classes better prepare for face to face sessions.
+Erdogmus and Peraire teach a course on Foundations of Software Engineering.
+Students watch lecture videos outside of class time and engage in active learning activities during the in-person time.
+These instructors wanted to assess the efficacy of embedding pre- and post-assessments in their online videos for improving both student learning and preparation for in-person class activities.
+Each student received embedded assessments for half of the lecture videos and no assessments for the rest.
+The half of the videos containing embedded assessments varied by course section.
+As a measure of learning, all of the students took in-class quizzes covering the content from each lecture video.
+Across all lecture videos, students who received embedded assessments performed significantly better on the in-class quiz questions compared to students who did not receive embedded assessments for that topic.
+Results suggest that including embedded assessments in pre-class videos can help students better prepare for in-person class sessions.

 Students who received embedded assessments performed better on the in-class quiz questions (M = 64.94, SD = 9.54), compared to students who did not receive embedded assessments (M = 61.31, SD = 9.95).
 Error bars are the 95% confidence intervals for the means.